BradfordMedeiros/hippo/server/README.md

     /theme2.css
 ~~~~

-where tiles, modules are .tar files, themes are css files
+where tiles, extensions are .tar files, themes are css files

 generate-manifest.py will go through the folder structure, and create the json object that looks like: